dburckh/AndroidLibRaw/README.md

 ## Limitations
 - Requires API 24+ (Nougat).
-- Usage NDK 22, (21 is the current default).
+- Uses NDK 22, (21 is the current default).
 - Uses Git Submodules.
-- Currently no pre-built artifacts.
-You have to copy the libraw module into your project.
+- TODO: Pre-built artifacts.
-- Currently no unit tests
+- TODO: Unit tests

 ## Sources
 Most of the code I did for this was either glue or tweaking of somebody else work.